AsterBosiang/IoT-System-for-Public-Bicycle-Energy-Recovery/README.md

 ## Installation and Setup

 1. **Microcontroller Setup**:
-   - Flash the `Bike.c` program to the bike MCU and the `ChargingStation.c` program to the charging station MCU.
+   - Flash the `Bike.cpp` program to the bike MCU and the `ChargingStation.cpp` program to the charging station MCU.
    - Set up the necessary sensors and components on the bike and station for voltage and current measurement.

 2. **Web and Database Setup**: